rillig/pkglint/codewalk.md

 The call to `SaveAutofixChanges` at the end looks a bit strange since none of the visible checks fixes anything.
-The autofix feature must be hidden in one of the line checks, and indeed, the code for `CheckLineTrailingWhitespace` says:
+The autofix feature must be hidden in one of the line checks, and indeed, the code for `CheckTrailingWhitespace` says:

 > from [linechecker.go](linechecker.go#L42):